robich/AutoSudoku/README.md

 # AutoSudoku
-A avascript sudoku solver using DFS + forward checking and DVO
+A javascript sudoku solver that uses DFS + forward checking and DVO